About Us

 Dr. Allan Burman – Jefferson Solutions President

-Dr. Allan Burman, President of Jefferson Solutions, has been a transformative leader since establishing the government consulting practice in 1996.
-His leadership has seen Jefferson providing a spectrum of services, including analysis, program management, and acquisition assistance to over 60 government agencies.
+Dr. Allan Burman, President of Jefferson Solutions, has been a transformative leader since establishing the government solutions practice in 1996.
+His leadership has seen Jefferson providing a spectrum of services, including organizational and data analysis, programatic excellence, and acquisition assistance to over 60 government agencies.

 Dr. Burman’s distinguished government career includes policy roles in the Office of the Secretary of Defense and the White House’s OMB.
-As the Administrator for Federal Procurement Policy, he was a pioneer in establishing performance-based contracting and emphasizing outcome-focused federal management practices.
+As the Administrator for Federal Procurement Policy, he was a pioneer in establishing performance-based contracting and emphasizing outcome-focused federal oversight and execution practices.

 His accolades include being a Fellow of the National Academy of Public Administration, past Chairman of the Procurement Round Table, a Board Advisor at NCMA, and a Senior Advisor to Government Executives at the Partnership for Public Service.
 His educational background is equally notable, with a PhD from George Washington University, a Master’s degree from Harvard, a Fulbright Scholarship at the University of Bordeaux, France, and a Bachelor’s degree from Wesleyan University.